alonitac/LinuxProject/README.md

 1. [Commit](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#commit) your changes through PyCharm.

-   > [!IMPORTANT]
-   > If it's the first time ever you're committing using Git, PyCharm may ask you to set your Git username and email.
+   If it's the first time ever you're committing, PyCharm may ask you to set your Git username and email.
 Feel free to specify any details you want.

    The **only** two files that have to be committed are `SOLUTION` and `yourSolution.sh`.
    In the commit message, write some info regarding your commit, and click the **Commit** button.